tldr-pages/tldr/pages/common/dirname.md

 `dirname --zero {{/path/to/file_or_folder}}`

-- If no '/' in path, the current directory (.) is printed:
+- If no '/' is in path, the current directory (.) is printed:

 `dirname {{file_or_folder}}`